The strong vertices of charmed mesons $D$, $D^{*}$ and charmonia $J/\psi$, $\eta_{c}$: QCD sum rules

-where $h.c$ represents the contributions of higher resonances and continuum states of each meson.
-A, B, and C stand for mesons in each vertex which are already shown in Table~\ref{OS}.
+where $h.c.$ represents the contributions of higher resonances and continuum states of each meson.
 The meson vacuum matrix elements appearing in this equation are substituted by the following parameterized equations,

-where $f_{D}$, $f_{D^{*}}$, $f_{J/\psi}$ and $f_{\eta_{c}}$ are the meson decay constants, $\varepsilon_{\mu}$ and $\xi_{\mu}$ are the polarization vectors of $D^{*}$ and $J/\psi$, respectively.
-All of the meson vertex matrix elements in our calculations can be obtained by using the effective Lagrangian in Eq. (\ref{eq:5}) \cite{Xiao:2019mvs,Wu:2021ezz},
+where $f_{D}$, $f_{D^{*}}$, $f_{J/\psi}$ and $f_{\eta_{c}}$ are the meson decay constants, $\zeta_{\mu}$ and $\xi_{\mu}$ are the polarization vectors of $D^{*}$ and $J/\psi$, respectively.
+All of the meson vertex matrix elements in Eq. (\ref{eq:3}) can be obtained by the following effective Lagrangian \cite{Xiao:2019mvs,Wu:2021ezz},